petershin/liferay-learn/docs/dxp/latest/en/building-applications/tooling/liferay-workspace/creating-deployment-environments.md

 `uat`: Contains configuration for the User Acceptance Testing environment.

 Placing configuration files in a particular folder defines the configuration for that environment.
-In the case of `common`, that configuration is merged with the others when the environment is built.
+In the case of `common` and `docker`, all other configurations override them.
+This is so you can provide a baseline configuration for the environments to override.
 Now you're ready to build some environments.

 ## Building Deployment Environments